DW Clark’s greenhouse project started by accident. Clark got the materials for his project from a friend who was replacing the windows in her home.

 The potting shed took Clark two years to complete by himself.
 Clark said that he faked his construction skills for most of the project.
 One interesting thing about Clark’s potting shed is that the top is built in the same proportions as the Cheops Pyramids in Egypt and is oriented to north.

-How did DW feel when he finished it?
+How did Clark feel when he finished it?
 “Kind of surprised.
 It came out pretty close to what I’d envisioned, and that was a shock.”

 Visit The RE Store’s do-it-yourself guides to download a free guide for designing your own shed with used materials: “Extra Space or Special Place”.